103 Hulston Hall | Columbia, MO 65211-4300

 Dean Key graduated with honors with a degree in social work from the University of Illinois at Urbana-Champaign and earned her JD cum laude from Northwestern University School of Law.

-Kate graduated from Mizzou Law in 2007 and became an assistant prosecuting attorney in Warren County, Mo.
+Busch graduated from Mizzou Law in 2007 and became an assistant prosecuting attorney in Warren County, MO.
 She handled all levels of criminal cases, worked on various county government civil issues, and was actively involved in the treatment court programs in Warren County.

 Lesley Clark has been with the Office of Career Development & Student Services since 2003.
 She joined the Law School in 1995, having been with MU since 1988.
 Lesley provides administrative support for the staff in room 103.